yst138451/vue-slidable/README.md

 });
 ```

-⚠️ **Note**: This only provides the functionalities, so the styling is entirely up to you.
+⚠️ **Note**: This only provides the sliding functionalities, so the styling is entirely up to you.

 ## Options